 Day 11: Friday 16 June, Buxton – Little Moreton – Biddulph Grange Garden – Chester

 - Biddulph Grange Garden: Private guided tour of this amazing Victorian Garden

-- Evening meal at Macdonald New Blossoms Hotel
+- Dinner at Macdonald New Blossoms Hotel

 This morning we drive to Little Moreton Hall for a guided tour of one of Britain’s finest timber-framed, moated Tudor manor houses, which featured in David Dimbleby’s How we built Britain documentary (2007).
 Of particular importance is its magnificent Long Gallery that has unusual plasterwork.
 Its grounds feature a delightful knot garden.

 This afternoon we take a private tour of Biddulph Grange Gardens.
 Biddulph is a treasure trove of 19th-century eccentricities and a rare surviving example of a High Victorian garden.
 Our private guided tour of the garden, to be opened specially for our group, leads us down tunnels and pathways taking us on a miniature tour of the world, with rare and exotic plantings and picturesque garden architecture, such as an Egyptian court and elegant Italian terraces.
 There is a unique Chinese garden with a temple enclosed within its own Great Wall of China.
 Some of the more eccentric features of the garden are an upside-down tree and strange stone sculpture.
 Biddulph also has an unusual geological gallery where the garden’s creator, James Bateman, showed his fossil and geological collection.
 It was arranged to correspond with the seven days of creation in the Genesis story and is contemporaneous with the publication of Charles Darwin’s Origin of the Species (1859), a seminal work in scientific literature and a pivotal work in evolutionary biology.